Ditch the Soaking: Ultrasonic Retainer Cleaner vs. Tablets

 Key Benefits of Ultrasonic Cleaning

-- No chemicals required – just water
+- No chemicals required – just pure water

-- Hands-free – no brushing needed
+- Hands-free – zero brushing required

-- Safe for retainers and aligners
+- Safe for appliances – prevents micro-scratches on expensive retainers and aligners

 Ultrasonic Cleaner vs Tablets: Cost Comparison